CyberDudeJ/linuxpreset/README.md

 ### Linux Preset ![LINUX](https://img.shields.io/badge/Linux-FCC624?style=flat&logo=linux&logoColor=black)
 A simple way to run premade and custom scripts on Linux.
 E.g. Installing your most used packages on a fresh installation.
+This was just something to get rid of some boredom lol.

 #### Running lp
 Command: ``lp``